 The drug chemistry analysis services involve the use infrared spectroscopy (I.R.) and gas chromatography/mass spectroscopy (GC/MS), as well as microscopic examinations and photography where appropriate.
 The majority of cases requiring chemical analysis involve identifying controlled substances (illegal drugs).
 Although this is our primary duty, we can also analyze items to identify their composition.

-Firearms examiners employ forensic analysis on firearms, ammunition, ammunition components, tools, tool marks, and other tool related evidence.
+Firearms examiners employ forensic analysis on firearms, ammunition, ammunition components, tools, tool marks and other tool-related evidence.
 Examiners may also perform examinations on clothing, bedding and other surfaces for the presence of gunshot residues or powder patterns, muzzle to target distances determinations, chemical restoration of obliterated serial numbers, cartridge case ejections and trajectory evaluations.
-Examiners may respond to scenes to assist in the documentation and collection of evidence, chemical testing for trace metals, reconstruction and diagramming of shooting events, and providing technical assistance to investigators.
+Examiners may respond to scenes to assist in the documentation and collection of evidence, chemical testing for trace metals, reconstruction and diagramming of shooting events, and to provide technical assistance to investigators.

 SHOE AND TIRE TRACK IMPRESSIONS

 Shoe and tire track impression evidence is commonly found at crime scenes.
 Crime scene investigators will document these impressions through photography and casting or lifting techniques.
-It is the job of the shoe and tire track examiners in the lab to compare shoes or tires submitted to these photographs, castings and lifts to determine if they made, could have made, or did not make the crime scene impressions.
+It is the job of the shoe and tire track examiners in the lab to compare shoes or tires submitted in photographs, castings and lifts to determine if they made, could have made, or did not make the impressions found at the crime scene.

 CRIME SCENE INVESTIGATION

-While the NCRFL does not respond to crime scene as an agency the staff within the laboratory may be assigned to provide that service for their agency.
-If called upon for expert assistance in a given discipline the laboratory may be capable of providing staff to assist the agency’s deputies, officers, and/or investigators at major crime scenes.
+While the NCRFL does not respond to crime scenes of an individual agency, lab staff may be assigned to provide that service for their agency.
+If called upon for expert assistance in a given discipline, the laboratory may be capable of providing staff to assist the agency's deputies, officers, and/or investigators at major crime scenes.
 They may assist in the diagramming of crime scenes, the processing of evidence if needed at the scene, and the correct accounting for all the collected evidence.
-The quality of their work and their testimony in court is crucial to the admissibility of the gathered evidence.